jwillz7667/quantum-architect-dankdeals/PRODUCTION_FIX_SUMMARY.md

 1. `__name is not a function` error from minification issues
 2. `r is not a function` error from the sidecar-vendor bundle
 3. `__assign is not a function` error from missing TypeScript helpers
+4. `dispatcher.useContext` null error from React Router context issues
-4. 131 TypeScript errors primarily from admin-related files
+5. 131 TypeScript errors primarily from admin-related files

 ## Solution Applied